-Prague’s liberal laws and liberal policies mean that the city has earned a reputation of being pot-friendly, and it is estimated that nearly half million marijuana users are largely ignored by the authorities and tolerated by almost everyone.
+Prague’s liberal laws and liberal policies mean that the city has earned a reputation of being weed-friendly.
+It is estimated that nearly half-million marijuana users are largely ignored by the authorities and tolerated by almost everyone.
 Most pubs and non-tourist bars outside of the centre allow you to smoke inside.
 But don’t try lighting some skunk at a dance club!
 Drug possession is illegal in the Czech Republic, and on January 1, 2010, the government set out the possession limits for a misdemeanour offence and a criminal offence.

 What are those all-important amounts?

 As reported in other sources, it is a misdemeanour offence to possess drugs up to the following quantities: (to clarify, if you have less than the amount listed, it is still illegal but is not a criminal offence – just an infraction)